What Is a Good Score on the GRE?

 What is a Good Score?

 A good score on the GRE depends on where you want to go to graduate school.
-Ivy League schools will often only accept those who score above a 300 on the complete test, but other schools accept those who score in the 250 range.
+Ivy League schools will often only accept those who score above 300 on the complete test, but other schools accept those who score in the 250 range.
+More and more students have been asking lately if ivy league schools are worth it, we try to answer this complex question in the linked article.
 You can take the GRE without completing the writing portion, and many colleges do not require an analytical writing score in their applications.
 Graduate schools often look for students who earned at least 140 on each of the two main sections.

 Improving Your Score

 If you receive your GRE score and are unhappy with that score, you can take the test again.
 That is why most students take the exam in the middle of their junior years.
 This gives them time to register and take the test again that summer or in the following fall.
-There are lots of GRE testing materials available, including books and guides as well as online resources.
-You can take practice tests that include the same questions found on previous editions of the exam.
+There are lots of GRE testing materials available, including books and guides, as well as online resources.
+You can take practice tests that include the same questions found in previous exam editions.
 Some students also find it helpful to enroll in GRE test prep courses run by those who scored highly on the exam.